by Dr. Paul Petrungaro

 o To have knowledge of growth factors and how they help enhance the healing phase in surgical dentistry

-o How to utilize A-PRF, I-PRF and PRP to aid in the delivery of graft materials and to enhance soft tissue healing and maturation while provide an enriched environment for the rapid integration of dental implants
+o How to utilize A-PRF, I-PRF and PRP to aid in the delivery of graft materials and to enhance soft tissue healing and maturation while providing an enriched environment for the rapid integration of dental implants

 Total of 7 CE Lecture Credits